Homes For Sale

 Everyone likes to rely on district ratings they find online, but it's unwise to count on them to compare schools.
 The key to choosing the right school for your child should really have less to do with a district's rating and more to do with the campuses he or she will attend.

 I always encourage parents to visit the schools in a new area.
-Be sure and make the time to get out there and take a look at the schools.
+Be sure and take the time to get out there and take a look at the schools.
 I've found administrators are happy to meet with prospective parents and students.
 They'd love the opportunity to show you around.
-Not only will you get a better feel for a school's fit for your child, you'll feel a lot better sending your kids to a school you have more knowledge about than what you can read online or in a brochure.
+Not only will you get a better feel for a school's fit for your child, but you'll also feel a lot better sending your kids to a school you have more knowledge about than what you can read online or in a brochure.
 If you'd like someone to tag along, just give me a call.
-It can sometimes be helpful have third party input.
+It can sometimes be helpful to have third party input.

 What to Expect